 The 1.1 mile extension of Martin Luther King Jr. Boulevard (MLK) from Havana Street east to Peoria Street is a planned transportation improvement within the Stapleton Redevelopment Area.
 The new roadway will extend mostly through the City and County of Denver, and a small portion will be located within the City of Aurora.
-The project consists of:

 The Colorado Department of Transportation (CDOT) and the Federal Highway Administration (FHWA) prepared a National Environmental Policy Act (NEPA) Environmental Assessment (EA) in 2011.
 At that time, a Finding of No Significant Impact (FONSI) was not made by the CDOT and FHWA because funding was not available to construct the project.
 Since then, a combination of federal and local funding has been identified and the project is able to move forward.